BitBotFactory/MikaLendingBot/docs/contributing.rst

 3.1.4 Variable or Option Naming
 -------------------------------

-Whenever you create a variable or configuration option, we follow PEP8 standards, they are as follows:
+Whenever you create a variable or configuration option, follow PEP8 standards, they are as follows:

 Do not make global single-letter variable names, those do not help anybody.
 Using them within a function for a few lines in context is okay, but calling it much later should require it be given a proper name.